Home Management: 5 Hot Uses for Solar Energy

 4. Harness the use of “passive solar” to heat and cool your home and lower your electric bills.

 On chilly but sunny fall mornings, opening window blinds on south-facing windows may provide all the heat and light you need.
+Why not visit some helpful places like Newblinds.co.uk for more awesome blinds options that are made for your comfort!
 Natural sunlight in the morning will also help wake the whole family up in a good mood to start the day.
 On the other hand, on hot summer mornings (or during that dreaded “Indian summer” in mid-to-late September), keep shades closed to keep your home cooler.

 5. Get the wheels rolling on a solar PV installation.